ILIAS-eLearning/ILIAS/docs/configuration/install.md

 ```

 The installation will display what currently happens and might prompt you with
 questions.
-You might want to have a look into the [documenation of the command line setup](../../setup/README.md)
+You might want to have a look into the [documentation of the command line setup](../../setup/README.md)
 or into the help of the program itself `php setup/setup.php help`.
 It is the tool
 to manage and monitor your ILIAS installation.